 Initial Organizational Determinations, Appeals and Grievances

-Click here to read our policies and procedures concerning initial organizational determinations, exceptions, appeals and grievances.
+Click here to find information concerning initial organizational determinations, exceptions, appeals and grievances.

 Also note that each Essence Healthcare plan’s Evidence of Coverage book describes our grievance, coverage determination (including exceptions) and appeals processes.